Get the latest in kids' media, tech, and news right to your inbox

-Or, you can take it with you: The upside of bringing a laptop, tablet, or even a smartphone is watching movies on the plane or in a car and having fun apps to play.
+Bring them -- with limits.
+The upside of bringing a laptop, tablet, or even a smartphone is watching movies on the plane or in a car and having fun apps to play.
 This is great for passing the time to avoid boredom -- but it's a good idea to decide on the appropriate time and place for screen time.

-Get a local media fix: Instead of individual family members plugging into separate devices for an isolated film-viewing experience with headphones, go on a family outing to a theater near where you're staying.
+Get a local media fix.
+Instead of individual family members plugging into separate devices for a solo film-viewing experience with headphones, go on a family outing to a theater near where you're staying.
 It's fun to share the experience with the locals.

 Get off the phone: It would be ideal -- but maybe not realistic -- to put phones on lockdown.
 How about establishing a few rules that your family can agree on, such as "No texting during outings," "Phones are only for taking pictures until 6 p.m.," "Apps only in the car," or "Daytime is family time, friends are for after dinner"?
 Also, remember that in foreign lands putting phones on airplane mode not only cuts the time you isolate yourself from the group to text and email, it also saves you money (avoiding high data costs).
 You can make a game out of hunting for a WiFi zone where you can go online for free.